blussier01/getting_cleaning_data/README.md

 6. The average of each measurement for each activity and each subject is merged to form a second data set, which is then saved (tidyData2.txt).

+### Variables & Output Description

+See CodeBook.md for list of variables and a description of the output files.